XpiritBV/mini-hacks/Robot-Challege-Follow-a-straight-line/readme.md

 ![Xpirit TechDays MiniHack Banner](../HackBanner-s.png)
-# Robot Challenge - Follow a straight line #
+# Robot Hack - Follow a straight line #

 ## Challenge ##
-In the Robot Challenge min-hacks you will learn to control a robot using JavaScript.
+In this Mini-Hackyou will learn to control a robot using JavaScript.
 The robot has been pre-programmed with features to follow lines, make corners, drive through darkness and stop at the end of a track.
 By finding - and fixing - bugs in the code you will be able to reach the finish with these robots.
 A fun way to work with JavaScript, NodeJS and Arduino based robots.

 ## Prerequisites ##
 To get started with this mini-hack, you will need the following